-In addition to registering interests, councillors are required to declare them at Council and committee meetings that they attend as members, where they relate to an item of business for that meeting.
+In addition to registering interests, councillors are required to declare interests at Council and committee meetings, that they attend as members, where they relate to an item of business for that meeting.

 Any interests declared at the meeting are recorded in the minutes of the meeting.

 Disclosable Pecuniary Interest Forms

 Below are the completed Pecuniary Interest Forms for the Buckorn Weston and Kington Magna Parish Councillors in alphabetical order by surname.